timguarino/Human-Factor-In-Cybersecurity/README.md

 ### Create the Phishing Link
 - BlackEye
   - Creates link back to the attack machine that created it
-  - contains a library of fake services to choose from when creating the link
+  - Contains a library of fake services to choose from when creating the link
     - Generates login page that looks like the legitimate service
 - Victim clicks the phishing link, gets directed to our fake site that looks like Steam, and gives us their credentials
 <img width="602" height="311" alt="Blackeye" src="https://github.com/user-attachments/assets/58a8f3c5-2601-4bb3-a83f-a3e884d1ef2d" />